mukesh-Guntumadugu/Research-MicroRTS-LLM/README.md

 Comand is sbatch filename  which is  sbatch run_loop.slurm

 Running Experiments with run_loop.slurm
-1. Submit the Batch Job
+1. Submit the Batch Job␣␣
-    To run the job, use:
+    To run the job, use:␣␣
-    sbatch run_loop.slurm
+    sbatch run_loop.slurm␣␣
     This will return a confirmation message like:
     Submitted batch job <job_number>